 to discuss/ explain the Compliance process the User shall be required to meet for the connection requested and how this will be achieved.

-3.2.7 When an ONP is required, NGESO shall set up and chair the ONP, provide a point of contact for Compliance issues and ensure the operational notification process is implemented.
+3.2.7 When an ONP is required, NGESO shall set up and act as chairperson for the ONP, provide a point of contact for Compliance issues and ensure the operational notification process is implemented.

 3.2.8 Following the establishment of the ONP, Parties and the affected User shall exchange contact names and contact details.